Momondo: History

 momondo was developed in Denmark and launched in September 2006.

 In March 2011, Cheapflights Media, operator of Cheapflights, a rival online travel agency, acquired momondo.

 In 2011, momondo launched its app for iPhone and Android.

 Cheapflights Media changed its name to Momondo Group in 2012.

 In January 2014, momondo launched "momondo places", a free city guide with maps.

 In July 2014, momondo launched its "Trip Finder" tool.

 In October 2014, Great Hill Partners, a private equity firm, invested £80m for a majority stake in the Momondo Group, the company that owned the Cheapflights and momondo brands, valuing it at £132 million.

 In June 2015, momondo launched its "Travel Saver Calendar" tool.

 In 2016, momondo launched “Anywhere Search”.

 In July 2017, the Momondo Group, owner of the momondo and Cheapflights brands, was acquired by Booking Holdings for $550 million.

 Marketing

 In 2016, momondo launched an ad campaign called "The DNA Journey" in partnership with Ancestry.com. momondo invited 67 participants from around the world to take a DNA test to find out more about their ancestry.
 The results were revealed on camera in a group setting, with the video uploaded to YouTube.
 The campaign won 43 awards, including seven Cannes Lions and four Clio awards.

 In 2019, momondo launched a campaign called “The World Piece”.
-Among 6,550 applicants, 61 participants from 61 different countries got individual, yet connected single-lined tattoos, designed by tattoo artist Mo Ganji.
+Among 6,550 applicants, 61 participants from 61 countries got individual, yet connected single-lined tattoos, designed by tattoo artist Mo Ganji.
 The participants then met to film in London, resulting in a film uploaded to Youtube.
 The campaign won 3 awards, including two Lovie awards.